Online Therapy UK – Qualified & Flexible Mental Health Support

 Efficacy

-Research supports online therapy as an effective alternative to in-person mental health care.
+A growing body of research shows that online therapy can be as effective as in-person therapy for anxiety, depression, stress, and relationship challenges.
 A 2019 study specifically looking at BetterHelp users found that their depression symptoms were significantly reduced after three months of engaging with the platform.

 Large network of therapists

-Over 5,000 of BetterHelp's therapists are based in the UK.
+Over 5,000 therapists on the BetterHelp platform are based in the UK, helping ensure availability across England, Scotland, Wales, and Northern Ireland.
 With so many mental health providers available, it can be simple to find one who has experience helping others with challenges similar to yours.
 Plus, you can switch therapists at any time (and at no additional cost) until you find the right match.

 Advanced matching system